ocizevskis/kotsvg/README.md

 Resulting in the same end image.

-As we inherited from `Group()`, we have access to the same attributes for our class as `Group()` does.
-However, this means we cannot by default set e.g. a value for `fill`.
-For the previous example, this is fine, as having fill for the element would be ambiguous anyway.
-However, for an element like an arrow, it would make sense to be able to set the same values as for any other simple svg shape.
-Consequently, inheriting from shapes is more useful, however, this requires creating a private static method and calling that in the constructor (see `Arrow()` in custom.kt).
+However, as we inherited from `Group()`, we cannot by default set e.g. a value for `fill`.
+For the previous example, this is fine, as having `fill` for our element would be ambiguous.
+However, for an element like an arrow, it would make sense to be able to set the same attributes as for any other simple svg shape.
+Consequently, inheriting from shapes is more useful, though this requires creating a private static method and calling that in the constructor (see `Arrow()` in custom.kt).

 ## Currently Implemented Elements